- Terms & Conditions

 We shall be entitled to assign the benefit of the contract and any debts under the contract.

-The contract shall not benefit or be enforceable by any third party.
+The contract shall not benefit or be enforceable by any person other than you and us.

 We may sub-contract our obligations under the contract.